zuodanlee/MAD_Team4_Finance_Tracker/README.md

 balance.
 Each transaction is tagged with a category to help you keep<br>
 track of how much money you're spending on Food, or Clothing for example.<br>

-You can also open the report page to view a pie chart of your income and<br>
+You can also open the report page to view statistics for the last 3 months,<br>
-expenses for all the different categories.<br>
+including a bar chart comparing total income/expenses between the 3 months<br>
+and a pie chart for income/expenses of the selected month, broken down by<br>
+category. (refer to <a href="#screenshots">screenshots</a> below)<br>

 The history page allows you to look through all your previous transactions.<br>
 You can filter through them by using the search function, which searches for<br>